5 tips for creating a distraction-free workspace

 Our world is getting more high-tech by the day.

-With technology advancing at such a rapid rate – and continually encroaching on how we work, study, interact socially and consume information, the question becomes: can our minds keep up with our machinery?
+That means technology is continually encroaching on how we work, study, interact socially and consume information.
+So the question becomes: Can our minds keep up with our machinery?

 “Technology allows the creation of multiple stimuli vying for our attention all the time, which makes it difficult to get work done,” says Dr. Darren Gitelman, senior medical director of the Advocate Memory Center, located at Advocate Lutheran General Hospital in Park Ridge, Ill.

 “Think about the office of the 1970s.
 There were no smart phones or personal computers,” he says.
 “One could work with minimal interruptions.
 Now, a single device has multiple apps (messaging, social media, email, etc.) – each with notifications.
 The problem is that we still have the same old human brain, and the rate limiting step in being productive is people’s ability to focus on, understand and utilize the information in interesting and creative ways.”